-'''

-shell

-This command enters the interactive command mode.
-This can be useful

-in a script to interrupt the script at a certain point and allow for

-interactive inspection or manual synthesis of the design at this point.

-The command prompt of the interactive shell indicates the current

-selection (see 'help select'):

-yosys>

-the entire design is selected

-yosys>

-only part of the design is selected

-yosys [modname]>

-the entire module 'modname' is selected using 'select -module modname'

-yosys [modname]>

-'''

-only part of current module 'modname' is selected

-When in interactive shell, some errors (e.g. invalid command arguments) do not terminate yosys but return to the command prompt.
+''' This command enters the interactive command mode.
+This can be useful in a script to interrupt the script at a certain point and allow for interactive inspection or manual synthesis of the design at this point.
+The command prompt of the interactive shell indicates the current selection (see 'help select'): yosys> the entire design is selected yosys> only part of the design is selected yosys [modname]> the entire module 'modname' is selected using 'select -module modname' yosys [modname]> only part of current module 'modname' is selected When in interactive shell, some errors (e.g. invalid command arguments) do not terminate yosys but return to the command prompt.
 This command is the default action if nothing else has been specified on the command line.

-Press Ctrl-D or type 'exit' to leave the interactive shell.
+Press Ctrl-D or type 'exit' to leave the interactive shell. '''

-G.186 show - generate schematics using graphviz
+G.191 show - generate schematics using graphviz

-show [options] [selection]

-Create a graphviz DOT file for the selected part of the design and compile it to a graphics file (usually SVG or PostScript).
+''' show [options] [selection] Create a graphviz DOT file for the selected part of the design and compile it to a graphics file (usually SVG or PostScript). -viewer <viewer> Run the specified command with the graphics file as parameter.

--viewer <viewer>

-Run the specified command with the graphics file as parameter.
 On Windows, this pauses yosys until the viewer exits.
-Use "-viewer none" to not run any command.

--format <format>

-Generate a graphics file in the specified format.
-Use 'dot' to just generate a .dot file, or other <format> strings such as 'svg' or 'ps' to generate files in other formats (this calls the 'dot' command).

-'''

--lib <verilog_or_rtlil_file>

-'''

-Use the specified library file for determining whether cell ports are inputs or outputs.
-This option can be used multiple times to specify more than one library.

-note: in most cases it is better to load the library before calling show with 'read\verilog -lib <filename>'. it is also possible to load liberty files with 'read\liberty -lib <filename>'.

--prefix <prefix> generate <prefix>.\ instead of ~/.yosys\show.\ assign the specified color to the specified object.
-The object can be a single selection wildcard expressions or a saved set of objects in the @<name> syntax (see "help select" for details).

--color <color> <object>

--label <text> <object> assign the specified label text to the specified object.
-The object can be a single selection wildcard expressions or a saved set of objects in the @<name> syntax (see "help select" for details).
+Use "-viewer none" to not run any command. -format <format> Generate a graphics file in the specified format.
+Use 'dot' to just generate a .dot file, or other <format> strings such as 'svg' or 'ps' to generate files in other formats (this calls the 'dot' command). -lib <verilog_or_rtlil_file> Use the specified library file for determining whether cell ports are inputs or outputs.
+This option can be used multiple times to specify more than one library. note: in most cases it is better to load the library before calling show with 'read_verilog -lib <filename>'. it is also possible to load liberty files with 'read_liberty -lib <filename>'. -prefix <prefix> generate <prefix>. instead of ~/.yosys_show. -color <color> <object> assign the specified color to the specified object.
+The object can be a single selection wildcard expressions or a saved set of objects in the @<name> syntax (see "help select" for details). -label <text> <object> assign the specified label text to the specified object.
+The object can be a single selection wildcard expressions or a saved set of objects in the @<name> syntax (see "help select" for details). -colors <seed> Randomly assign colors to the wires.
+The integer argument is the seed for the random number generator.
+Change the seed value if the colored graph still is ambiguous.
+A seed of zero deactivates the coloring. -colorattr <attribute_name> Use the specified attribute to assign colors.
+A unique color is assigned to each unique value of this attribute. -width annotate buses with a label indicating the width of the bus. -signed '''